 UBA6 (Ubiquitin-Like Modifier Activating Enzyme 6) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Immune System and Antigen processing- Ubiquitination and Proteasome degradation.
 GO annotations related to this gene include ligase activity and FAT10 activating enzyme activity.
 An important paralog of this gene is UBA7.

 UniProtKB/Swiss-Prot for UBA6 Gene

 Activates ubiquitin by first adenylating its C-terminal glycine residue with ATP, and thereafter linking this residue to the side chain of a cysteine residue in E1, yielding a ubiquitin-E1 thioester and free AMP.
 Specific for ubiquitin, does not activate ubiquitin-like peptides.
 Differs from UBE1 in its specificity for substrate E2 charging.
 Does not charge cell cycle E2s, such as CDC34.
 Essential for embryonic development.
 Required for UBD/FAT10 conjugation.
 Isoform 2 may play a key role in ubiquitin system and may influence spermatogenesis and male fertility.